takahideiwai/network-security/_episodes/PasswordCracking.md

 djameson:$6$iimf1wnL$T/0zG89BxF.qKzMyX7BZJCSye5x7wIQxox5dMMwWPdvpz
 FMOs2YkknqHdMbbdxyBN7NNNBnAh/d7YY2fRRV3k0:15652:0:99999:7:::

-Open a terminal and type
+**Open a terminal and type**
 *gedit*

-Paste the above information in the text editor and click the Save button in the menu to save it to Desktop as ***“hashfile1.txt”*
+**Paste the above information in the text editor and click the Save button in the menu to save it to Desktop as “hashfile1.txt”**

+**tep 4: Open a terminal, go to the desktop directory, and use john to crack the passwords**

+*sudo john hashfile1.txt*

+**Tip: After running john, you can check out the cracked password at any time using the command:**

+*sudo john --show hashfile1.txt*

+**Step 5: Are there any remaining password to be cracked?
+You may get the following warnings:**

+Warning: only loading hashes of type "des", but also saw type "md5"

+Use the "--format=md5" option to force loading hashes of that type instead

+Warning: only loading hashes of type "des", but also saw type "crypt"

+Use the "--format=crypt" option to force loading hashes of that type instead

+**It suggests us to specify the hash format.
+We can use the following commands to specify the format option and run john again:**